Vatsim-Scandinavia/separation-timer/README.md

 # Separation Timer
-A simplistic Windows application timer used for separation of traffic
+A simplistic Windows application timer used for separation of traffic.
+This is a standalone program that will stay on top of all windows.

 ![image](https://user-images.githubusercontent.com/2505044/110542508-6ac6fc80-8129-11eb-9b68-6fb4ddf2a63d.png)